 Increased Corporate Transparency

-Over 2 years later, we have seen the significant movement in legislative reform tackling the misuse of legal entities, such as companies and trusts, primarily by enhancing transparency over who ultimately owns and controls them.
+Close to 5 years later, we have seen the significant movement in legislative reform tackling the misuse of legal entities, such as companies and trusts, primarily by enhancing transparency over who ultimately owns and controls them.

 Let's take a look.